fbpx The Reading Room | Ecsite

 The Revolutionary Role of AI: Turning Complex Biology into Poetry, by Ayanna Amadi

-How design can make science captivating, by louis Charron
+How design can make science captivating, by Louis Charron

 Fact-bombing by experts doesn't change hearts and minds, but good science communication can, by Tom Carruthers, Heather Bray & Matthew Nurse